 The Refresh command is initiated by having CS_n LOW, CA0 LOW, CA1 LOW, and CA2 HIGH at the rising edge of clock.
+Perbank REFRESH is initiated with CA3 LOW at the rising edge of the clock.
 All-bank REFRESH is initiated with CA3 HIGH at the rising edge of the clock.